My Old Friend the Blues

 And although I don’t know how,

-It has separated itself from my body,
+It has separated itself out of my body,

 Deciding to keep a safe distance.

-Quietly the longing whispers through me,
+So quietly the longing whispers through me,

 Trying to be heard,